 2005-06: Posted eight shutouts in 33 games during his second season with Yaroslavl’s junior team…Allowed only 60 goals in 1,782 minutes for a 2.02 GAA.
 2004-05: Made his debut with Yaroslav’s junior team…Appeared in eight games, posting 1.90 GAA.

-Has represented Russia in eight major international events, including the 2010 Olympics, three world championships (2010, 2012-13), two world junior championships (2006-07) and a pair of world under-18 championships (2005-06)…Backstopped Russia to the gold medal at the 2012 IIHF World Championship in Helsinki and Stockholm…Went 8-0 with a 1.77 goals-against average and .939 save percentage in eight appearances at the tournament…His eight victories and .939 save percentage led all goaltenders…Helped Russia to a silver medal at the 2010 IIHF World Championship in Germany…Started five of Russia’s nine games at that tournament, including the gold medal match in which he stopped 23-of-25 shots in a 2-1 loss to the Czech Republic…Finished second among all goaltenders in both goals-against average (1.41) and save percentage (.951) while posting a 4-1 record at the event…Was named to the 2010 Russian Olympic team as the third goaltender but did not see action in the tournament…Helped Russia to a silver medal at both the 2006 and 2007 IIHF World Junior Championship…Posted a 5-1-0 record at the 2007 world juniors in Sweden, falling to Canada 4-2 in the gold medal game for his only loss…Finished second among goaltenders in GAA (1.51), was third in save percentage (.934) and shared the tournament lead in shutouts with two…Appeared in one game during the 2006 WJC…Also played for Russia at the 2005 and 2006 World Under-18 Championship…Was selected to Russia’s 2008 IIHF World Championship team but suffered an injury just prior to the tournament…Was one of the last goaltenders cut from Russia’s entry at the 2007 IIHF World Championship…Participated in the Canada-Russia Super Series in 2007…Posted 4-0-0 record while allowing just one goal at the 2006 Five Nations Tournament, leading Russia to the title…Named best goaltender and to the all-tournament team.
+Has represented Russia in nine major international events, including two Olympics (2010, 2014), three world championships (2010, 2012-13), two world junior championships (2006-07) and a pair of world under-18 championships (2005-06)…Competed for the host nation at the 2014 Olympic Winter Games in Sochi, Russia, posting a 1-1 record with a 1.98 GAA, .911 Sv% and one shutout in three appearances…Backstopped Russia to the gold medal at the 2012 IIHF World Championship in Helsinki and Stockholm…Went 8-0 with a 1.77 goals-against average and .939 save percentage in eight appearances at the tournament…His eight victories and .939 save percentage led all goaltenders…Helped Russia to a silver medal at the 2010 IIHF World Championship in Germany…Started five of Russia’s nine games at that tournament, including the gold medal match in which he stopped 23-of-25 shots in a 2-1 loss to the Czech Republic…Finished second among all goaltenders in both goals-against average (1.41) and save percentage (.951) while posting a 4-1 record at the event…Was named to the 2010 Russian Olympic team as the third goaltender but did not see action in the tournament…Helped Russia to a silver medal at both the 2006 and 2007 IIHF World Junior Championship…Posted a 5-1-0 record at the 2007 world juniors in Sweden, falling to Canada 4-2 in the gold medal game for his only loss…Finished second among goaltenders in GAA (1.51), was third in save percentage (.934) and shared the tournament lead in shutouts with two…Appeared in one game during the 2006 WJC…Also played for Russia at the 2005 and 2006 World Under-18 Championship…Was selected to Russia’s 2008 IIHF World Championship team but suffered an injury just prior to the tournament…Was one of the last goaltenders cut from Russia’s entry at the 2007 IIHF World Championship…Participated in the Canada-Russia Super Series in 2007…Posted 4-0-0 record while allowing just one goal at the 2006 Five Nations Tournament, leading Russia to the title…Named best goaltender and to the all-tournament team.

 Name is pronounced sehm-YAWN vahr-LAW-mawv…Changed the English spelling of his name in 2009 to more accurately reflect its correct pronunciation…Was born in what was then known as Kuybyshev, USSR (now called Samara, Russia)…Nickname is “Varly”…Favorite NHL team growing up was the Avalanche and his favorite goaltender Patrick Roy…Is actively involved in the Avalanche’s “Break The Ice” clinics, which gives kids with little or no skating experience the opportunity to receive free skating instruction.